mauriballes/django-up/DOCS.md

 ## Install

-You can find this package in `pipy`
+You can find this package in `pypi`

 ```bash
 $ pip install django-up